rajat-gupta1/CoverLetterCreator/README.md

 The video - Demo.mp4 gives a detailed demo of the code and the user interface

 The streamlit provides a great platform for creating a UI for running the code.
-The images below show a snapshot of the same:
+The image below shows a snapshot of uploading the JD and the resume:

 ![Uploading Docs](Demo1.png)

+The second image shows a sample cover letter and the link to download the letter.
 ![Getting a download link](Demo2.png)